Simeon Posen

 Photographic Techniques

 Simeon Posen brings an added dimension of brilliance to his works by carefully selecting the conditions of light and weather for the subject chosen.
-His exposures can require up to 30 minutes.
 This study and patience bring an intensity yet subtlety to his nature studies.